noprompt/shodan/README.md

 ## Why?

 Because I'm tired of copy/pasting/rewriting the same code all the time and seeing everyone else do the same.
+Also, having a basic wrapper for the `console` API makes it easier to create custom logging functions and macros.

 ## WTF is Shodan?